 “Lila!”
 Kanna screamed.
 “Lila, you slave-driver, you glorified jailer!
 Let me out!
 Let me out!”
 She grabbed for the knobs and tried to rattle the doors, but they were so heavy that they barely budged.
 It felt like they had been barred with a plank from the inside, deadbolted, chained, sealed with every possible padlock.

 Kanna jerked her head up when she thought she saw some curtains rustling.
 On a second floor window, where the moonbeams reached, there was a tiny crack between the twin sheets of fabric.
 She could just barely see two small eyes gazing out at her with almost no reaction—with only mild curiosity—and this served to infuriate her further.

 “Lila!”
 She stepped back to try to better see the woman’s face.
 “You knew, didn’t you?
 You knew she was in there and you led me right to her.
 For what?
 For what?
 So that she could abandon me again, and I could be tortured by her absence?
 So that the one thing in my life that means anything to me could be torn away, taking another piece of me with it, until there is nothing left of me?
 Is this the practice you speak so highly of, Lila?
 Is this what it means to surrender to the naked idol of Mahara or to that god of yours—that Samma—who lives in the bowels of the Earth with the rest of the dung heaps that give rise to that cursed flower?”
 Her voice was raw.
 “Answer me!
 Stop staring and answer me, you witch!
 At least offer me that dignity, if you’re not going to free me from this torture!”

 But Lila’s eyes glared in the light as her gaze shifted toward the far wall where Goda’s small paradise lay.
 Kanna followed the gesture with confusion, but she found that the garden had fallen into darkness, shaded by the canopy of its single tree, and so nothing stood out to her at all.
-When she quickly turned back, Lila’s eyes had disappeared and the curtains swung lightly in her place.
+When she turned back, Lila’s eyes had disappeared and the curtains swung lightly in her place.